fusion-energy/neutronics-workshop/README.md

 Expected outputs from this task are in the [presentation](https://slides.com/openmc_workshop/neutronics_workshop/#/20).

 This task is more open ended - the aim is to find the minimum thickness of breeder material needed to obtain a TBR of 1.2.
+The scripts will need changing to make the serach more efficient as currently it just selects random points.

 There are several candidate breeder materials including a lithium ceramic (Li4SiO4), Flibe, Lithium lead (eutectic) and pure lithium.
 Each material can have it's Li6 content enriched and the blanket thickness varied and these have an impact on the TBR.